 Conclusions highlight the strengths of the MITRE ATT&CK framework: as a knowledge base, as a means to discover the techniques most likely to be used by an attacker and as a common referential between risk and detection (e.g. SOC, Security Operation Center).

-They also highlight its drawbacks: it requires to dive into a very detailed assessment, with a heavy associated workload; the framework contents misses some cases as it focuses mostly on technical risks coming from an external attacker.
+They also highlight its drawbacks: it requires a very detailed assessment, with a heavy associated workload; the framework contents misses some cases as it focuses mostly on technical risks coming from an external attacker.

 It can be used as a risk identification technique in EBIOS RM workshop #4, for drawing operational scenarios or for adding detailed data to them.
 However, no approach studied here offers a definitive and easy approach to achieve this.